StgoWF/readme-generator/README.md

 - Support for multiple license badges
 - Customizable sections for flexibility

+## Video Walkthrough
+For a demonstration of the application's functionality, please watch this [video walkthrough](https://drive.google.com/file/d/1fDhlcjanjI9Ehivsg2OdYSlFFgdQ2mrf/view).

 ## Contributing
 If you would like to contribute, please fork the repository and submit a pull request with your suggestions.